Ever feel like you are doing all you can to build a pipeline, but leads just aren’t turning into revenue?

 SalesIntel at the Middle of Your Sales Funnel (MOFU)

 Once you have healthy leads at TOFU, it is time to take a more specific approach with your content and sales pitches.
-SalesIntel provides you additional information such as technographic and firmographic filters to help you prioritize your ideal customers.
+SalesIntel provides you with additional information such as technographic and firmographic filters to help you prioritize your ideal customers.
 This data helps you to qualify the leads from TOFU to MOFU based on company size, turnover, the technology they use, and more.

 Going a step further, SalesIntel provides you buyer intent data that helps you to separate the leads who are ready to buy from those who still need more information/education to take action.
 Intent data lets you identify the type of content (topics) that your leads are consuming.
 So, identifying prospects to move to the final buying stage becomes much easier.